TGoldsack1/biolaysumm/index.md

 {: #eval}

 <!-- Our evaluation will assess the quality of generated summaries along **3** dimensions: **(a)** Relevance, **(b)** Readability, and **(c)** Factuality.
 More information on this coming soon. -->
 For both subtasks, we will evaluate generated summaries across three aspects: Relevance, Readability, and Factuality.
-Each evaluation aspect will be composed of multiple automatic metrics.
-These are given below:
+Each evaluation aspect will be composed of multiple automatic metrics:

 - **Relevance** - ROUGE (1, 2, and L) and BERTScore
 - **Readability** - Flesch-Kincaid Grade Level (FKGL) and Dale-Chall Readability Score (DCRS)